brianhdk/integration-service/README.md

   ```
   Install-Package Vertica.Integration.Host
   ```
-  The package above will add all necessary projects to get you up and running.
+  The package above will add all necessary files to get you up and running soon.
 3. Modify "Program.cs" as mentioned in the "Readme.txt"
   ```
   namespace NameOfProject